What to Do If You're Unable to Pay Rent for Your Apartment

 Most apartments in New York City are safe and sanitary, but not all are.

-By law, you are entitled to a safe apartment that is up to code.
+You are entitled to a safe apartment that is up to code by law.

-If you regularly complained about fire hazards, non-working heat, non-working outlets, or an extreme pest problem without the landlord helping out, you may have a right to withhold rent.
+If you regularly complain about fire hazards, non-working heat, non-working outlets, or an extreme pest problem without the landlord helping out, you may have a right to withhold rent.

-However, it’s best to talk to a renter’s assistance group before you try to use this plan.
+However, it's best to talk to a renter's assistance group before this plan.

 Coming Up With a Plan

-Trying to avoid eviction is all about knowing what approach to take, and doing what you can to ensure you are able to keep your apartment.
+Trying to avoid eviction is all about knowing what approach to take and doing what you can to ensure you can keep your apartment.

-Once you have all the factors lined up, you can figure out what to do and how to avoid getting on your landlord’s bad side.
+Once you have all the factors lined up, you can figure out what to do and how to avoid getting on your landlord'slandlord's

 Here's what you should consider while putting things together…